onflow/flow-go/internal/roles/consensus/README.md

 # Consensus

 The consensus stream covers all aspects where final decisions are made about the network's computation state.

-Specifically, collection covers the following.
+More specifically, collection covers the following:

 **Block Production**
 - Receiving collections from Collector Nodes.